thomasmore-imd/devtools/browsers/chrome.md

 Fireshot can automatically create screenshots of an entire webpage.
 This behavior can be customised to only screenshot the current content within the canvas or even a custom selection!

-### 1.2.3.
-Fireshot

-Fireshot can automatically create screenshots of an entire webpage.
-This behavior can be customised to only screenshot the current content within the canvas or even a custom selection!

 ### 1.2.4.
 Wappalyzer

 [Wappalyzer](https://www.wappalyzer.com/) is a cross-platform utility that uncovers the technologies used on websites.
 It detects content management systems, ecommerce platforms, web frameworks, server software, analytics tools and many more.